 - The main limitation of the optical microscope is the minimum length scales that can be visualized.
 The limitation is due to diffraction, which becomes a dominant effect at length scales of roughly the wavelength of visible light, about 0.4 to 0.7 microns (1 micron = 10-6 m).
 If structures smaller than 1 micron need to be analyzed, different types of microscopes are required, for example, electron microscopes (scanning electron or transmission electron microscopes) or scanning probe microscopes (atomic force or scanning tunneling types).
 However, these microscopes tend to be much more specialized and expensive.

-- The internal processes in living cells are difficult to observe without dyes under the light microscope.
+- The internal processes in living cells are difficult to observe without dyes under a light microscope.